 To find out more, read our guide How to keep on top of inheritance tax

 Absolutely.
 The bigger the deposit you can raise, the more affordable your repayments will be and the greater the range of mortgages you’ll usually have access to.
-As mentioned above, you may get access to better rates too, especially if you can save enough to get to a key threshold, such as a 15% or 20% deposit.
+As mentioned above, you may get access to better rates too, especially if you can save enough to get to a threshold, such as a 15%, 20% or 25% deposit.

 If you’re gifting your child a deposit and they’re buying a property with their partner or buying with friends, you can protect the money you have gifted in the event they split up with a declaration of trust, or deed of trust.
 This can be drawn up by the conveyancing solicitor working on the property purchase.
 It will state who the money was given to – this allows you to specify that you gifted it to your child and not to them and their partner.
 So if the couple split up, it will make sure your child keeps ownership of the money you gifted.